Alastor-4/HTML-CSS-Furniture-Store/README.md

   <img src="tools/CSS3.png" alt="CSS3" width="100" style="margin: 20px;">
 </div>

+# Disclaimer
+This project is part of a course by the incredible teacher --> Juan Pablo De la Torre Valdez (<https://github.com/codigoconjuan>), you can also visit his page in (<https://codigoconjuan.com/>)

 # Furniture Store Landing Page

 This is a project for a course, created for practice, of a simple Landing Page using HTML and CSS with an E-commerce Furniture Store theme.